CUBRID/cubrid-manual/en/admin/config.rst

 **double_write_buffer_size**

     **double_write_buffer_size** is a parameter to configure the memory and disk size of double writer buffer.
-If set to zero, double write buffer protection against partial I/O writes is disabled.
-It is enabled by default and its size is 2M.
+Double write buffer protection against partial I/O writes can be disabled by setting this size to zero.
+By default, it is enabled and its size is 2M.

 .. _error-parameters: